PMR2/PMR2userdocs/exposing-cellml.rst

    :align: center

-   Note that if your workspace is not publicly accessible, there will be an informative note for this which you can safely ignore as there are no process within the generation of the exposure that must require a publicly accessible workspace.
+   Note that if your workspace is not publicly accessible, there will be an informative note for this which you can safely ignore as this warning was for a previous version of the CellML model loader that required the workspace to be publicly accessible.
+That said, if the exposure became public with the workspace remaining as private, issue will arise if visitors attempt to access the underlying workspace data.

 The wizard shows a *subgroup* for each CellML file to be included in the exposure.
 For each CellML file, select the following options: